Jerry E. Kruse, MD, MSPH

 Dr. Kruse is a native of Salisbury, Missouri and completed his bachelor’s degree, medical degree, public health degree, residency training and fellowship training at the University of Missouri-Columbia.
 He completed a two-year Robert Wood Johnson Fellowship in Academic Family Medicine.
 Dr. Kruse and his wife, Lois, have three children: Emily, the M.F.A. low residency program director in poetry at Oregon State University-Cascades in Bend, Oregon; Julie, an elementary teacher and curriculum developer in Quincy, Illinois; and Anna, a biostatistician and PhD candidate in clinical epidemiology-maternal and child health at the University of North Carolina in Chapel Hill.
 Among other things, Dr. Kruse enjoys golf, wine, trumpet and humorous poetry.

-Dr. Kruse serves the ABFM on the as its Immediate Past Chair.
+Dr. Kruse serves the ABFM on the Executive Committee as its Immediate Past Chair.